catenax-ng/cloud-infra/04_int_cluster/README.md

 > `modules/consortium` directory.

-Please keep in mind, that this cluster does not use the Terraform `modules/consortium` module, as INT cluster has been created manually when no standards were defined yet, which are enforced in the module and we decided to keep the module unchanged.
-Instead we created this Terraform script, based on the modules, including all required changes to match deployed INT AKS cluster.
+Please keep in mind, that this cluster does not use the Terraform `modules/consortium` module, as INT cluster has been created manually when no standards were defined yet, which are enforced in the modules, and we decided to keep the module unchanged.
+Instead, we created this Terraform script, based on the modules, including all required changes to match deployed INT AKS cluster.